|

 ·

-gate (if required); entering the herd in a fast, rough manner;
+manner (if required); enters the herd in a quiet,

-DISTURBING THE HERD; not sorting the designated cow within the time
+controlled manner, sorts the designated cow within the

-allowed and the inability to open and close the exit gate in a
+time allowed and opens and closes the exit gate in a

 smooth manner.